 The Company has an agreement with Weston for Weston to provide certain administrative and professional services to the Company.
-The services to be provided under this agreement include those related to commodity management, pension and benefits, tax, medical, travel, risk management, treasury and legal.
+The services to be provided under this agreement include those related to commodity management, pension and benefits, tax, medical, travel, information systems, risk management, treasury, certain accounting and control functions and legal.
 Payments are made quarterly based on the actual costs of providing these services.
 Where such services are provided on a joint basis for the benefit of the Company and Weston, each party pays the appropriate portion of such costs.
-Net payments under this agreement in 2015 were \$23 million.
+Net payments under this agreement in 2016 were \$21 million.
 Fees paid under this agreement are reviewed each year by the Audit Committee.